NutritionNutrition

 Section 28(1) (c) of the Bill of Rights in the Constitution gives every child the right to basic nutrition.
 The fulfilment of this right depends on children's access to sufficient food.
 There are a number of ways in which access to food can be monitored.
 At a global level, the Food and Agricultural Association (FAO) regularly publishes estimates of the prevalence of undernourishment, which is defined as the percentage of a population without access to sufficient dietary energy needed for an active and healthy life.1

-In 2020, 10% of children (2.1 million) lived in households that reported child hunger.
-More than a fifth of these children (22%) are from KwaZulu-Natal, while 19% are from Gauteng.
-Child hunger rates in 2020 were 20 percentage points lower than they were in 2002 when 30% of children (5.5 million) lived in households that reported child hunger.
-The largest declines have been in the Eastern Cape, Limpopo and Mpumalanga.
-One of the main contributors to this decline is the expansion of the Child Support Grant which in 2020 covered 13 million children.2 Another is the National School Nutrition Programme, which by 2020 reached around 9.7 million learners in approximately 20,000 schools3 (though only during term-time and excluding children who are too young to attend school.
-The NSNP was suspended during lockdown, until a High Court ruling compelled the Department of Basic Education to resume the feeding programme irrespective of whether schools were open).
+In 2022, 12% of children in South Africa (nearly 2.6 million) lived in households that reported child hunger.
+Nearly a third of these children (31%) were from KwaZulu-Natal.
+Reported child hunger rates in 2022 were 18 percentage points lower than they were in 2002 when 30% of children (5.5 million) lived in households that reported child hunger.
+The largest declines have been in the Eastern Cape, Limpopo, Mpumalanga and KwaZulu-Natal.
+One of the main contributors to the long-term decline is the expansion of the Child Support Grant which steadily increased its coverage, reaching nearly 13 million children in 2020.2

 There are no differences in reported child hunger across gender or age groups.
-However, there are significant differences across race; 12% of African children live in households that reported child hunger, compared to 7% of Coloured children and less than 1% of Indian and White children.
+However, as with many other indicators, child hunger is high racialised: 13% of African children and 11% of Coloured children live in households that reported child hunger, compared with less than 4% of Indian and almost no White children.
 Differences are even more pronounced across income quintiles.
-While 18% of children living in the poorest 20% of households experienced hunger, only one percent of children in quintile 5 (the richest 20%) lived in households that reported child hunger.
+While 20% of children living in the poorest 20% of households experienced hunger, less than 1% of children in quintile 5 (the richest 20%) lived in households where child hunger was reported.
+Of all those who did report child hunger, over half were in the poorest income quintile.
+For many years, reported hunger rates were higher in the rural former homelands than in urban areas, but the difference has reduced over time and in 2022 there was no significant difference between the area types.
+Food insecurity is prevalent in both urban and rural areas.

 1 FAO, IFAD, UNICEF, WFP & WHO (2019) The State of Food Security and Nutrition in the World 2019.
 Safeguarding against economic slowdowns.
 Rome: FAO.

-National Treasury (2019) Estimates of National Expenditure, Vote 14 Basic Education.
+3 National Treasury.
+Estimates of National Expenditure, Vote 14 Basic Education.
 Pretoria: National Treasury.
+2019.

 The General Household Survey asks: “In the past 12 months, did any child in this household go hungry because there wasn’t enough food?”
 Those children living in households where the respondent answered “sometimes”, “often” or “always” are included as children experiencing hunger.
 "Not applicable” and unspecified responses were excluded from the analysis, and the distribution of valid responses was applied to the total child population.